kneasle/jigsaw/README.md

-# 3rd Year Project
+# Jigsaw

-This repository contains source code & report for my 3rd year project.
+A visual, incremental composing tool for change ringing.
+Since this program is currently my 3rd year project, there is an orphan branch `report` which contains the LaTeX files of the project report.

 ## Overview